Phong-Kaster/Realtime-Messenger-Application/README.md

 ### [**2.1.Search By Keyword**](#21-search-by-keyword)

-User could find their friend with a searching tab.Just click on it & type name you want.All user having username relating to the keyword will be showed up.
+User could find their friend with a searching tab.
+Just click on it & type name you want.All user having username relating to the keyword will be showed up.
 So easy 😋

 ### [**2.2.Send & Cancel Friend Request**](#22send--cancel-friend-request)